SmashedFrenzy16/donut-emulator/README.md

 ## How to use:

-Run the "donut-emulator.py" file in a terminal to use.
-Type in "help" when in the Donut Emulator terminal to view all commands.
+Run the `donut-emulator.py` file in a terminal to use.
+Type in `help` when in the Donut Emulator terminal to view all commands.

 ## Current Donut Emulator Stable Release: